 Another good view of a modern single lane roundabout.
 Read about the design issues here.

-This roundabout is wheel chair accessible and includes a bench, landscaping and some kind of monument in the center.
-Note: roundabouts typically are _not_ designed to have human activitiy in the center, yet there are exceptions.
+This roundabout is wheel chair accessible and includes a bench, landscaping and a monument in the center.
+Note: roundabouts typically are not designed to have human activitiy in the center, yet there are exceptions.

-MIST is a great supporter of well-designed single lane roundabouts, but does not support multi-lane roundabouts at this time because of the larger space requirements, less safety for all modes of transportation, and the tendency to not be of 'human scale.'
+MIST is a great supporter of well-designed single lane roundabouts, yet does not support multi-lane roundabouts at this time because of the larger space requirements, less safety for all modes of transportation, and the tendency to not be of human scale.
 The above diagram shows a roundabout where a 4-lane road would meet a 2-lane road.